 Excellent Visual Assets

-Whether they are new or existing, you will need those large, high-quality images to support the Premium modules.
-Currently, no field may be left blank, meaning you must have as many images and text descriptions as the modules you pick allow.
+Whether they are new or existing, you will need large, high-quality images to support the Premium modules.

-We recommend that brands have at least 5 large images to make a decent Premium page.
-This would not include things like logos or icons, which would not work well filling the space.
+We recommend at least five large images to make a decent Premium page.
+This would not include things like logos or icons, which do not work well to fill the space.
 Product-related videos can stand in for some of these images.